kc9wwh/JamfProGroupsScoped/README.md

 * Jamf Pro
 * API Read Only User

-Written By: Joshua Roskos | Professional Services Engineer | Jamf
+Written By: Joshua Roskos | Jamf

-Created On: October 2nd, 2017 | Updated On: February 16th, 2018
+Created On: October 2nd, 2017 | Updated On: February 1st, 2024
 ___

 ### Why is this needed?